-The unresolved larger narrative arc of Ice and Fire encourages speculation about future story events.
-According to Martin, much of the key to Ice and Fire's … story future lies sixteen years in the fictional past of which each volume reveals more.
+The unresolved larger narrative arc of A Song of Ice and Fire encourages speculation about future story events.
+According to Martin, much of the key to the story's future lies sixteen years in the fictional past, of which each volume reveals more.
 Events planned from the beginning are foreshadowed, although Martin heeds story developments to not be predictable.
-The viewpoint characters, who serve as unreliable narratorss, may clarify or provide different perspectives on past events.
+The viewpoint characters, who serve as unreliable narrators, may clarify or provide different perspectives on past events.
 What the readers believe to be true may therefore not necessarily be true.

-Martin realized fantasy in Ice and Fire in the shown imaginary places in avoidance of overt fantasy elements.
-He set the Ice and Fire story in an alternate world of Earth or a "secondary world", which Tolkien pioneered with Middle Earth.
+Martin realized fantasy in A Song of Ice and Fire in the shown imaginary places in avoidance of overt fantasy elements.
+He set the story in an alternate world of Earth or a "secondary world", which Tolkien pioneered with Middle Earth.
 The story takes place primarily on a continent called Westeros, but also on a large landmass to the east, known as Essos.
 The style varies to fit each character and their setting; Daenerys's exotic realm may appear more colorful and fanciful than Westeros, which is more based on the familiar medieval history of Europe.
-Martin was intentionally vague with the size of the Ice and Fire world, omitting a scale on the maps to discourage prediction of travel lengths based on measured distances.
-The continent of Westeros may be considered of the size of South America though.
+Martin was intentionally vague with the size of the world, omitting a scale on the maps to discourage prediction of travel lengths based on measured distances.
+The continent of Westeros may be considered similar in size to South America.
 Complete world maps are deliberately not made available so that readers may better identify with people of the real Middle Ages who were unillumined about distant places.
 As each new book has added one or two maps, readers may be able to piece together a world map by the end of the series.

 The dragons in the story are scaled, fire-spewing, reptilian creatures with animal-level intelligence.
 Though some accompanying artwork for A Song of Ice and Fire portrays them with four legs and a detached set of wings, George R.R.
 Martin insists that this is incorrect.
 He applied as much rationalism as possible during their design so that the dragons can actually hold their weight in the air.
 Therefore, his dragons are more serpentine and slender than what other artists imagine, and they have four (not six) extremities, of which two are the front wings.
 Also, Martin first considered having the Targaryens use a pyrotechnic smoke-and-mirrors approach to feign dragon powers, but decided to go with "real" dragons instead.
 Martin never wanted to do talking dragons because he wanted them to differ from humans.
 Martin sees the dragons as the nuclear deterrent, making Daenerys as the sole owner the most powerful person in the world.
 Comparing the situation to modern-day states with nuclear arsenals, Martin tries to explore whether weaponry power not only bestows the power to destroy, but also to reform, improve, or build.